 One of the many purposes of the United Nations (UN) is to maintain world peace and security.
-Only few people know that the UN temporarily governed a country, East Timor.
+Only a few people know that the UN temporarily governed a country, East Timor.
 That is why on April 1st, UNYA Aalborg welcomed Finn Reske-Nielsen to help us understand the role of the UN during the state building in East Timor.

 All together, Finn Reske-Nielsen spent almost ten years in East Timor and had a meaningful role in the state-building and peace-keeping process.
 Finn was the UN resident coordinator and UNDP (United Nations Development Program) resident representative in East Timor as well as the Special Representative of the Secretary-General for East Timor.